-As far as the spouse and I are concerned, I am the opinionated one in our relationship, whereas the spouse is a staunch follower of the heart’s opinion.
+As far as my spouse and I are concerned, I am the opinionated one in our relationship, whereas he is a staunch follower of the heart’s opinion.
 We are practical people most of the time, so we know when we have lost the battle.
-Hence, in our household each follows one’s own path to spirituality and religion.
+Hence, in our household, each follows one’s own path to spirituality and religion.

 He draws strength from prayer, whereas I follow cold logic, mind control and attribute everything to karma.
 My god is my work and my family; on the other hand, my husband’s god is all that and the religious one.

 In our own way, we believe in a superpower; however, we differ in the manner we approach spirituality.
 He is more in touch with God and himself, whereas it takes a lot of willpower for me to sit down and speak to this higher power.

 We argue, debate, and agree to disagree on many matters.
 However, we let our children distil our opinions but follow their own path, as they are old enough to understand.
 That is one thing we agree on.